2016 United States presidential election in New York

-Trump is also the first Republican presidential candidate to win the White House without carrying Dutchess County since Ulysses S. Grant in 1872.
-This is also the first time since 1988 in which New York did not vote for the same candidate as neighboring Pennsylvania.
-As of the 2020 presidential election, this is the last time a major candidate lost their home state, as Trump changed his home state to Florida for the 2020 election, while Joe Biden would also go on to safely carry his home state of Delaware in 2020.
+This is the first time since 1956 in which New York voted more Republican than California, which has also occurred in every subsequent election.

 Primary elections

 On April 19, 2016, in the presidential primaries, New York voters expressed their preferences for the Democratic and Republican parties' respective nominees for president.
 Registered members of each party only voted in their party's primary, while voters who were unaffiliated with either party didn't vote in the primary.

 Democratic primary

 Two candidates appeared on the Democratic presidential primary ballot: